 What is SIEM?

-SIEM – or Security Incident and Event Monitoring platform - seeks to provide a holistic approach to an organisations IP security.
+SIEM – or a Security Incident and Event Monitoring/Management platform - seeks to provide a holistic approach to an organisations IP security.
 A SIEM platform represents a combination of services, appliances and technologies, performing real-time collection of log data from devices, applications and hosts.